catamphetamine/javascript-time-ago/README.md

 time_ago.style.fuzzy()
 ```

-The time scale is (actually same as the default style but with "ago" omitted):
+The time scale is (actually the same as the default style but with "ago" omitted):

   * just now
   * 1 minute